Nest (horse)

-Nest (foaled April 8, 2019) is a Champion American thoroughbred filly racehorse who has won multiple Grade I events as a three-year-old in 2022, including the Ashland Stakes, Coaching Club American Oaks and Alabama Stakes.
+Nest (foaled April 8, 2019) is a Champion American thoroughbred racehorse who has won multiple Grade I events as a three-year-old in 2022, including the Ashland Stakes, Coaching Club American Oaks and Alabama Stakes.
 She also finished second in the 2022 Belmont Stakes, racing against male counterparts in that Triple Crown event.

 Background

-Nest is a bay filly that was bred in Kentucky by Ashview Farm and Colts Neck Stables.
+Nest is a bay mare that was bred in Kentucky by Ashview Farm and Colts Neck Stables.
 Her sire is Curlin, the 2007 and 2008 American Horse of the Year and stands at Hill 'n' Dale Farms and his dam is Marion Ravenwood was a stakes winner who was sired by the 1992 American Horse of the Year A.P.
 Indy.

 She was bought by Ashview Farm's agent on behalf of Repole Stable, Eclipse Thoroughbred Partners & Michael House, for US$350,000 at the 2020 Keeneland September Selected Yearling Sale.
 Nest is a full sister to the 2021 Grade 1 Santa Anita Handicap winner Idol.
 Nest is trained by U.S. Racing Hall of Fame trainer Todd Pletcher.
 Four of the dam's six foals are winners from five starters.
 Her only foal yet to start as of 2022 is a 2-year-old colt by Violence named Lost Ark.